wp-plugins/spamcaptcher/readme.txt

 == ChangeLog ==

+= Version 1.2.1 =
+* Updated some text on the admin settings page.

 = Version 1.2.0 =
-* Added the proof of work capability (similar to hashcash)
+* Added the proof of work capability (similar to hashcash).

 = Version 1.1.1 =
 * Fixed SSL issue.